Hadlow: Breweries

 In October 1871, Trayton and Charles Kenward entered into partnership with John Court.
 The business operating under the name of Kenward & Court.
 Sometime after this a second maltings was added, this running alongside Carpenters Lane.
 In 1881 the brewery supplied 68 public houses and was listed as 637th in the list of the first thousand limited companies.
 Kenward & Court was taken over by Charles Hammerton & Co.
 Ltd. in 1945.
 Beer was last brewed in September 1949.
 In 1952 Hammerton's was bought out by Watney's, who then sold the brewery to Charrington's.
 Malting continued for several years and the brewery closed in the late 1960s, having been used as a distribution centre towards the end.
 The buildings gradually became derelict through the 1970s, and the Hadlow Society pressed for the buildings to be listed, which was done in July 1979.
 There was much debate within the village as to whether the buildings should be demolished or converted.
 The buildings were converted into flats in 1990.

-In 2005, Harvey's of Lewes brewed Hadlow Ale to commemorate Kenward & Court and celebrate the reopening of the Two Brewers pub (formerly the Fiddling Monkey and before that the Albion).
+In 2005, Harvey's of Lewes brewed Hadlow Ale to commemorate Kenward & Court and celebrate the reopening of the now closed Two Brewers pub (formerly the Fiddling Monkey and before that the Albion).
 The buildings are Grade II listed.

 Another brewery stood at Style Place, Hadlow.
 This brewery was started in the 1830s by William Simmons, being in partnership with Henry Simmons in 1852 with William Martin joining them by 1855.
 The business was sold to Messrs Style & Winch of Chatham in 1863.
 The brewery buildings have been converted to housing and are now known as Caxton Place.
 The surviving building is Grade II listed.